aurelia/templating/doc/article/en-US/templating-html-behaviors-introduction.md

 4. `attached()` - Next, the component is attached to the DOM (in document).
 If the view-model has an `attached` callback, it will be invoked at this time.
 5. `detached()` - At some point in the future, the component may be removed from the DOM.
 If/When this happens, and if the view-model has a `detached` callback, this is when it will be invoked.
 6. `unbind()` - After a component is detached, it's usually unbound.
 If your view-model has the `unbind` callback, it will be invoked during this process.

+> Info: Bind callback stops initial "Changed" callbacks
+> It should be noted that when the view-model has implemented the `bind` callback, the databinding framework will not invoke the changed handlers for the view-model's bindable properties until the "next" time those properties are updated.
+If you need to perform specific post-processing on your bindable properties, when implementing the `bind` callback, you should do so manually within the callback itself.
+For example, if you have a bindable property `foo`, implement the `fooChanged` callback, and you want `fooChanged` to be called on initial binding, then you will need to call it from within your `bind()` callback.

 Tapping into a lifecycle event is as simple as implementing any of the above methods on the behavior's view-model class.
 Here's an example of a custom attribute that uses the attached and detached callbacks, something common when wrapping jQuery plugins: